You are here

 Records at the Center are strictly confidential.
 Records are only released with the student's written consent or by a court-ordered subpoena.
 Information about student contacts for psychological services is not released to other campus departments, outside agencies, family, or friends.
 Even the fact that a student has been at the Counseling Center is confidential.

-The services provided by the Counseling Center are free, with the exception of the "No-show/Late Cancellation" fee.
-Please review the General Policy & Procedures (PDF).
+The services provided by the Counseling Center are free, with the exception of the "No-show/Late Cancellation".
+Please review the Informed Consent for Student Counseling Services (PDF).

 Services We Offer